Hunter Education Program

 Since 1950 when formal hunter safety programs were introduced, the number of hunting and firearms-related accidents has declined dramatically.
 In Mississippi, we know that our hunter education efforts have reduced firearms accidents and saved lives.
 MDWFP offers the hunter education classes at numerous locations across the state, and the course includes ten (10) hours of instruction.
 Students must be at least 10 years old, must attend all course hours, and score 70 or greater on the written exam.

-Hunter Education Courses are typically held in each county during the late summer, fall, and winter months.
+Hunter Education Courses are typically held in the late summer, fall, and winter months.
 Courses are taught by MDWFP staff or by certified volunteer instructors.
 Pre-registration for all Hunter Education Classes is required.
 To locate and register for a class, visit our website at education.mdwfp.com.
-Either select a county of your choice or click on the desired county located on the map.
-All Hunter Education Classes available in the selected county will be displayed.
-You may select the class of your choice and pre-register.

 Course contents include: